Food, Beverage & Consumer Health | Sectors | PM Group

 Food Sector Director

-PM Group began working on Glanbia's Belview development in 2011 at the feasibility and concept design stages.
+PM Group began working on Glanbia's Belview development at the feasibility and concept design stages.
 We progressed onto site selection and master planning, basic and detailed design, regulatory licence applications (planning, fire safety, IPPC), procurement, construction management and start up assistance.

 The Phase 1 development consisted of a dairy intake facility, milk processing, evaporation, drying and powder handling and filling facilities.
 The key process elements were two GEA spray dryers with associated packaging equipment filling into 1 tonne and 25kg sacks.

 Following the successful completion of Phase 1, PM Group was again retained by Glanbia (GIL) to provide EPCM services for a further expansion at the Belview site.
-Phase 2 has facilitated the continued growth of production by the company’s farmer-shareholders.
+Phase 2 facilitated the continued growth of production by the company’s farmer-shareholders.
 This development involved a new milk intake facility, a reverse osmosis concentration plant, evaporator, dryer, powder handling and storage with additional bagging / packing lines.

 The facility now incorporates 3 large spray dryers running in parallel and capable of producing both high quality powders and infant formula Ingredients.
 The plant is fully automated from milk intake through to final packaging.